brunch/brunch/docs/README.md

 **Getting started** | [**Commands**](./commands.md) | [**Config**](./config.md) | [**Plugins**](./plugins.md) | [**FAQ**](./faq.md)

+How to learn 95% of Brunch in 8 minutes?
+Follow the guide!

 ### Creating your first project

 `brunch new` would help you to initialize a new Brunch project from one of